MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugeventcallbacks-breakpoint.md

 ## -description

-The <b>Breakpoint</b> callback method is called by the engine when the target issues a breakpoint<a href="https://docs.microsoft.com/windows-hardware/drivers/">exception</a>.
+The <b>Breakpoint</b> callback method is called by the engine when the target issues a breakpoint exception.

 ## -parameters